 National History Day is not just a day, but every day!
 The National History Day program (NHD) is a year-long education program that culminates in a national contest every June.
-LEADERSHIP For more than twenty-five years the NHD program has promoted systemic educational reform related to the teaching and learning of history in America's schools.
+For more than twenty-five years the NHD program has promoted systemic educational reform related to the teaching and learning of history in America's schools.
 The combination of creativity and scholarship built into NHD anticipated current educational reforms, making NHD a leading model of performance-based learning.
 NHD engages students in grades 6-12 in the process of discovery and interpretation of historical topics.
 Students produce dramatic performances, imaginative exhibits, documentaries, websites and research papers based on research related to an annual theme.
 These projects are then evaluated at regional, state, and national competitions.
 Why Participate?

 Many different people and organizations participate in the NHD:

 - Students

 - Teachers

 - Colleges and Universities

 - Libraries, Museums, and Archives

 - Local historical societies

 - Community Businesses

 NHD serves as a vehicle to teach students important literacy skills and to engage them in the use and understanding of museum and library resources.
 The program inspires students to study local history, and then challenges them to expand their thinking and apply knowledge of local events to the national, or even worldwide scene.
 The program also teaches students to become technologically literate through the use of computer and Internet research methods, and the use of technologically advanced applications in their presentations.

-LEGA(in his

 "The true benefits from participating in National History Day go way past a certificate or medal.
 The program teaches kids the writing, analytical understanding, and reading comprehension skills that will make them a success in life, no matter what their career," states parent Susan Moose.

-2015 North Dakota State Competition April 10, 2015 North Dakota Heritage Center Contact Erik Holland: eholland@nd.gov or check out the website at http://nd.nhd.org 4TH GRADE NORTH DAKOTA STUDIES
+2015 North Dakota State Competition April 10, 2015 North Dakota Heritage Center

+Contact Erik Holland: eholland@nd.gov or check out the website at http://nd.nhd.org 4TH GRADE NORTH DAKOTA STUDIES
-FRONTIER ERA OF NORTH DAKOTA

-Geology, Geography, and Climate

-Students are introduced to North Dakota's geological past, the three major geographical regions, as well as the weather and climate of the state.
+Geology, Geography, and Climate Students are introduced to North Dakota's geological past, the three major geographical regions, as well as the weather and climate of the state.

-Frontier Era of North Dakota

-fur trade on the

-history.